georgeroubie/responsive-iframe-layout-snippet/README.md

 # Responsive iFrame - Layout Snippet

 In order for the Snippet to work [Bootstrap](http://getbootstrap.com) should be installed to your website.
-You add the ResponsiveIframeSnippet to the Views folder of your theme and you are ready.
-Now you can drag the Responsive iFrame Snippet wherever you want.
+You have to add `iFrameSnippet.cshtml` and `iFrameSnippet.txt` files to your Views/Elements folder of your theme.
+After this you can drag the iFrame Snippet wherever you want.

 Tested with: